 The Schlesinger Library is open to the public and welcomes all visitors.

-We invite you to do research.
-While no appointment is necessary to use the library's holdings, we advise that you plan your research visit.
-Researchers are strongly encouraged to contact the Library in advance of their visit.
+While no appointment is necessary to use the library's holdings, we advise that you review our Planning a Visit to the Schlesinger Library guide.
+Researchers are strongly encouraged contact the Library in advance of their visit.

 Saturday and Sunday: Closed